atchutchi/troca-currency/README.md

 ## Overview

 Troca-Currency is a Python-based application that enables users to convert currencies using real-time exchange rates from the Google Sheets and alternatively 'exchangerate.host' API.
-Additionally, the application stores the conversion history in a Google Sheets document, providing an easily accessible log of past conversions with Date and Time of the conversion.
+Additionally, the application stores the conversion history in a Google Sheets document, providing an easily accessible log of past conversions with Date and Time of the conversion, and provide the list of popular currencies.

 [Here is the live version of the project](https://troca-currency-3e6445701967.herokuapp.com/)